From an early age, I’ve always been “a bit ill”.

 Despite this, I never recognised these issues with my stomach as a huge problem (when I say stomach, I am actually referring to my digestive system as a whole).
 In fact, I don’t remember ever complaining about it much apart from when I had the occasional stomach ache (which I always put down to that wonderful time of the month).

 It was only when I started University that I began to recognise it as more of a problem.
 During the break between my 2nd and 3rd year, I moved in with my then boyfriend and undertook a few internships in London.
 His housemate at the time had Coeliac Disease – I’d never heard of it.
 This poor person couldn’t eat anything – he couldn’t share food with us, he couldn’t really eat out … this thing sounded horrible.
 And then, after a few weeks, I got really, really sick.
 I couldn’t get out of bed to stand up…once I stood up I couldn’t sit down.
 I was in agony.
 Nothing I was eating was staying in and my stomach looked like I was about to give birth to twins – so much so that I actually thought I was pregnant (in which case these would’ve been the quickest developing twins on record).
-I was in and out of the doctor’s surgery and hospital and eventually they said they would test me for Coeliac Disease – the disease I had never heard of before I moved in with my boyfriend (to this day we still joke about him infecting me with the disease, which isn’t possible by the way!)
+I was in and out of the doctor’s surgery and hospital and eventually they said they would test me for Coeliac Disease – the disease I had never heard of before.

 In October 2010 I moved back into student halls for my last year of University.
 A week after I moved back in I received a letter with confirmation of Coeliac Disease diagnosis.
 What an earth was I going to do?
 I could barely cook – my main staple was microwave rice and instant gravy – and my Mum had just stocked me up with about 12 week’s worth of gluten-containing goodies which were stashed under my desk.
 I was screwed.
 So, what was my solution?
 Learn how to cook gluten-free?
 Undertake extensive research to understand more about gluten-free food?
 Nope.
 My solution was to eat chocolate, crisps and dowse the disgusting excuse for gluten-free bread in as much cheese as possible.
 Unsurprisingly, I piled on around 1 and a half stone in weight (around 9.5 kg) within a matter of months.
 Due to the timing and the stress with the final year of University, I never noticed the weight gain until I saw a picture of myself with a protruding stomach.
 I quickly became depressed, anxious about going outside and started to isolate myself in the confines of my small bedroom.
 Things had to change.